qwd/dev-site/docs/_en/finance/billing-and-payment.md

 You can withdraw the balance at any time, just follow these conditions:

 - Balance greater than ¥1.
-- There are no Standard or Pro subscription in your account
+- There are no Standard or Pro Subscription in your account, or have purchased a Saving Plan/Resource Plan that can be used to pay for a Standard/Pro Subscription.
-- No unpaid bills or outstanding bills
+- No unpaid bills or outstanding bills.
-- Account is not suspended
+- Account is not suspended.

 **5% processing fee** will be charged when withdrawing the balance.
 To withdraw the balance, please submit a ticket.